sheldon18/cinebox/README.md

 ✅|be able to login
 ✅|be able to logout
 ✅|be able to see my profile page
-✅| see  the number  of  items that i add to  my cart ✅| see the actual items in my cart
+✅| see  the number  of  items that I add to  my cart ✅| see the actual items in my cart
 ✅| be able to use the search bar to find movies
-✅| be able to contact cinebox if  i cant  find a movie ✅| view  trailers  of the movies on a new tab
+✅| be able to contact Cinebox if I cant  find a movie ✅| view  trailers  of the movies on a new tab
-✅| be able to purchase mutiple items of the same movie ✅| be able to adjust  quantity of specific items in the cart ✅| be able to  remove items from the cart
+✅| be able to purchase multiple items of the same movie ✅| be able to adjust  quantity of specific items in the cart ✅| be able to  remove items from the cart
-✅| be able to process full checkout (delivery  and payment information) ⬜️|be able to add my own movies (Sorry, this feature is not available as this is an e-commerce website for cinebox movies.)
+✅| be able to process full checkout (delivery  and payment information) ⬜️|be able to add my own movies (Sorry, this feature is not available as this is an e-commerce website for Cinebox movies.)